Crystal vs metal singing bowls - Mindful Store

 Price (quality) $150-$400 AUD $400-$1,000+ AUD

-Origin Hand-hammered metalworking tradition with roots in Nepal and the broader Himalayan region Modern invention (1980s, originally industrial quartz crucibles from the semiconductor industry)
+Origin Hand-hammered Nepalese/Himalayan metalworking tradition Modern invention (1980s, originally industrial quartz crucibles from the semiconductor industry)

-Best for Personal meditation, daily practice, beginners, travel, embodied/tactile work Sound healing protocols, group sessions, larger spaces, single-note work
+Best for Personal meditation, daily practice, beginners, travel Sound healing protocols, group sessions, larger spaces

 How they sound